-Note: The revised sector annual catch limits in Alternatives 1 (No Action) through 2 reflect the revised total annual catch limit in Preferred Alternative 2 of Action 1.
-The revised total annual catch limit is based on recreational landings from the MRIP using the FES method as well as updates to commercial and headboat landings used in the latest assessment (SEDAR 66).
+Note: The revised sector ACLs in Alternatives 1 (No Action) through 2 reflect the revised total ACL in Preferred Alternative 2 of Action 1, which uses recreational landings from the MRIP using the FES method, as well as updates to commercial and headboat landings used in the latest assessment (SEDAR 66).
+The commercial ACL is allocated between two gear sectors: 25% is allocated to the hook and line sector and 75% to the longline sector based on Amendment 18B (2012).

 Alternative 1 (No Action).
-Retain the current recreational sector and commercial sector allocations as 3.00% and 97.00%, respectively, of the revised total annual catch limit for golden tilefish.
-Within the commercial sector, 25% is allocated to the hook and line (HL) component and 75% to the longline (LL) component.
+Retain the current commercial allocation of 97% of the total annual catch limit for golden tilefish and the current recreational allocation of 3% of the total annual catch limit for golden tilefish.
+Within the commercial sector, 25% of the total ACL is allocated to the hook and line (HL) component and 75% to the longline (LL) component.